zackmorgs/deep-north-dev/README.md

 Instructions (for client)
-1. Since I use a bash file right now you need to install [Git.](https://git-scm.com/)
+1. Install Node.
-2. Install node.
-I included the version used for this in ./~node-version-binary.
+2. Open this directory in Powershell or Bash
-3. Double click on InstallDependencies.bat.
-4. Double click on Start server.
+3. npm start